The Kowloon Walled City Park is a remnant of one of Hong Kong’s historical and notorious landmarks – The Kowloon Walled City.

 By MTR

-The closest stop to the Kowloon Walled City Park is Lok Fu, on the Kwun Tong Line (green colour).
-Take Exit A, and walk along Junction Road for 10 minutes.
+The closest MTR stop to the Kowloon Walled City Park is Sung Wong Toi on the Tuen Ma Line.
+Take Exit B3, and walk on Lung Kong Road.

 Kowloon Walled City Park Entrance

-There are multiple entrance points to the park, depending from which side you approach it.
+There are multiple entrance points to the park, depending on which side you approach it.
 Fortunately, there is no entry fee.
 So walk right in.

-If you’re in the neighbourhood around lunch/dinner, I’d highly recommend heading to Islam Food.
-They have two branches next to the Kowloon Walled City Park that serve some delicious fusion food and curries.
+If you’re in the neighbourhood around lunch/dinner, I highly recommend heading to Islam Food.
+They have two branches next to the Kowloon Walled City Park that serves some delicious fusion food and curries.
 Make sure you order the veal goulash.

 Hope you enjoyed this post.
 Please feel free to share it on a social media platform of your choice.